 What is a Motherboard?

 A motherboard is also known as the mainboard, system board, or baseboard which is found in computers and other digital systems.
 It is sometimes called the mother of a system.
 In your computer, all other components like Ram, Processor, Hard Drive, power supply etcetera are connected to the motherboard.
 Through this component, all other components of a computer communicate with each other as they are connected to the motherboard.
+There are various types of motherboards.

 The power supply of a computer is connected to the motherboard.
 The motherboard gives the necessary power to other components.
 That means the motherboard acts as a heart like a heart in a living body.
 So, upgrading a motherboard is quite complex compared to other components.